ardademr1/ardademr1/README.md

 **ardademr1/ardademr1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 -->
-- 🔭 I’m currently working on Computer Engineering
+- 🔭 I’m currently working on software development
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects